 Margaret (Maggie) Macrae was brought up with a strong vein of traditional music running through her household.
 With strong links to singing traditions from her parents and on both sides of her extended family, her love for song came easily and has lasted her whole life.
 Maggie took formal piano lessons as a child and continued playing in her adult life.
 Maggie spoke Scots fluently around her house and to this day still speaks to her sister in Scots.

-As well as working full time as a History and Modern Studies teacher, Maggie took over Kilmarnock folk club in 1985 at a time when the club was struggling to maintain audience members.
+Maggie has found herself stepping in to run Kilmarnock Folk Club when it was likely to cease to exist because due to changing circumstances making it impossible for organisers to continue.
+This was the case in 1985, when although working full time as a History and Modern Studies teacher, she became the organiser of Kilmarnock Folk Club which continued for many years to present the best of traditional folk music and song.
 She describes one of her greatest loves is to step in when something is falling apart and fixing it up, which is exactly what she did with the folk club.
-She then went on to become artistic director of Girvan Folk Festival between 1997-2018, making sure that the festival had an equal bill of large folk bands (eg, Lunasa) and more traditional acts like unaccompanied singers such as Irish traveller Thomas Carthy.
+It was also the case when she went on to be Artistic director of Girvan Traditional Folk Festival, which she ran between 1997-2018, making sure that the festival had an equal bill of large folk bands (eg, Lunasa) and more traditional acts like unaccompanied singers such as Irish traveller Thomas Carthy.
 Maggie also founded and ran East Ayrshire Festival for Dance for 10 years, which was designed to teach children Scottish country dances and provide them with a space to practice them in their community.

 Extending her teaching from children to adult learners, Maggie has also been involved in teaching evening classes, specialising in ceilidh band workshops.